wombleton/gitlaw-nz/acts/A/Auditor Regulation Act 2011.md

 ##### 58 Offence to contravene directions

-*   An accredited body that fails to comply with a direction under [section 56][74] commits an offence and is liable on summary conviction to a fine not exceeding $50,000\.
+*   An accredited body that fails to comply with a direction under [section 56][73] commits an offence and is liable on conviction to a fine not exceeding $50,000\.

+    Section 58: amended, on 1 July 2013, by [section 413][140] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 59 FMA may suspend or cancel accreditation or censure accredited body in certain circumstances